ranshaa05/WaifuLabs-Bot/README.md

 ## Add this bot to your server! 😄
 Use this link: www.shorturl.at/eHS09

-*This bot may be inactive at times.
+*Please note, this bot may be down at times.

 ## Set-up